Have you ever visited a town that takes you back thousands of years?

 The cathedral was built in 1135 and stands as one of the symbols of the city.

 In Ferrara we met this lovely shopkeeper working away.
-He holds his shop door wide open for passersby like us and before we knew it he welcomed us in.
+He leaves his door open for passersby like us to come in.